AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

 There is a reason why electricity is implemented in Factorio as it is.
 It allows us to build factories at size scales that still blows my mind.

 Therefore I built a pure Fluidic Power base to benchmark with - with the help of my friend JanKrater.
-My goal was to think how to build a base in the most performance efficient way, and then do the exact opposite.
-This resulted in a spaghetti base with way too many power poles and belts which runs at an constant 45 SPM, and draws about 600MW.
+My goal was to think of the most performance efficient way to build a base, and then do the exact opposite.
+This resulted in a spaghetti base with way too many power poles, belts and way too many lasers.
+Importantly, it manages to produce science at an steady 45 SPM, and draws about 600MW.

 {
     Map view to save file
     caption: The benchmark Spaghetti Base running at 45 SPM (download here) }

-This base still runs at around 70 UPS on my old PC (i7-4770k 3.5GHz)..
-The first thing I looked at is the "show-time-usage" debug output, which is shown below.
-It proves that my mod script (`mod-FluidicPower`) has a neglible effect on the performance because it uses the in-game fluid simulation.
+This base still runs at around 70 UPS on my old PC (i7-4770k 3.5GHz) - which means it takes `~13.7ms` to update the whole base once.
+This number is also shown below in the "show-time-usage" debug output.
+Interestingly it also shows that my mod script (`mod-FluidicPower`) has a neglible effect on the performance (`~0.05ms`) because it uses the in-game fluid simulation.
+This is because the calculations my mod does is minimal, but it does induce many more fluid and power calculations that the game calculates, which has a much larger effect.

 ![In-game "show-time-usage" and "show-entity-time-usage" information of the 45 SPM Spaghetti Base](media/show-time-usage.png)

-However, what confused me from this output where the game spends most of the it's time.
+However, it initially confused me that game seemingly spends most of the it's time in the `Electric Network`.
 My expectation was that the `Fluid Manager` would take be the biggest calculation hit, but instead the output shows that the `Electric Network` (`~10ms`) is using over 70% of the update time (`~13.7ms`), and the `Fluid Manager` (`~0.03ms`) seems not to be doing anything at all.
-This doesn't make any sense, because the amount of fluid calculations should be taking much longer.
+This doesn't make any sense, because the amount of fluid calculations should be a massive performance drain.
 I definitely needed to consult some expects so I headed to the Technical Factorio community - where they squeeze Factorio's performance to it's [absolute limits](https://www.reddit.com/r/factorio/comments/nmxayx/new_ups_record_40k_spm_60_ups_no_mods_details_in/).

 Here the brilliant mathematician SteveTrov explained to me why the in-game time usage can be misleading if don't know how it works behind the scenes.

 {
     quote

     "Firstly the time usage stats are confusing because the fluid and electric network update are run in parallel threads.
 This is roughly what happens most of the time:

     1. The electric network thread is started and the electric network update timer is started.